bcgov/aqwarnings/frontend/warnings/2025-11-07_end_pm25_obr_continue_Golden.md

-The Ministry of Environment and Parks in collaboration with the Interior Health Authority has ended the Air Quality Warning that was issued on November 05, 2025 for Golden due to elevated levels of fine particulate matter.
+The Ministry of Environment and Parks in collaboration with the Interior Health Authority has ended the Air Quality Warning that was issued on November 06, 2025 for Golden due to elevated levels of fine particulate matter.

-This is a TEST - not an actual warning
+Local air quality has improved due to changing meteorological conditions.

-Open burning restrictions remain in effect within within 50 km of the Golden Hospital.
+Open burning restrictions remain in effect within 50 km of the Golden hospital.
 No new fires may be initiated, and no additional material may be added to existing fires.
 For more information on burning restrictions, refer to the Mandatory Emission Reduction Actions section below.